Losing Dani Strumm

 “Devo-1, this is the Alvarez, we copy, over.”

 “Alvarez, I’m in the escape pod.
 I’m going down.
 I can’t get it to correct; the explosion must have damaged the pod.
 I can’t control it,” she continued hitting buttons and manipulating the stick, trying to regain control.”

-Dani was a natural in school, her only distraction, an absent mother, and a suicidal brother whom she felt overly protective.
+Dani was a natural in school.
+Her only distraction was an absent mother and a suicidal brother whom she felt overly protective.
 Maybe because she assumed the role when her mother abandoned them, or perhaps it was just her nurturing way.

 She worked hard after graduating, joining the military to expedite her acceptance and training in the Institute, which almost guaranteed her entrance into the New Earth Corps.